aksommerville/fullmoon/README.md

 - - [ ] swamp
 - - [ ] desert
 - - [ ] castle
+- [ ] Before releasing for Thumby, validate FMN_PASSWORD_SEQUENCE hard.
+Is it possible to violate sequence?
 - [ ] Audio
 - - [ ] Low quality synth suitable for Tiny
 - - [ ] Higher quality synth for PCs?